 General and administrative expenses increased by \$3.6 million, or 18.7%, to \$23.2 million for the year ended December 31, 2019 from \$19.6 million for the year ended December 31, 2018.
-This increase was primarily due to an increase in occupancy and related costs of \$0.7 million mainly due to an increase in rent expense associated with the extension of the lease for our office space in New York, an increase in the fair value of earnout payments related to the acquisition of \$0.2 million, an increase in the fair value of earnout payments related to the acquisition-related legal fees, an increase in portfolio and systems expenses of \$0.5 million due to an increase in accrued soft dollar-related research costs, an increase in depreciation and amortization of \$0.8 million related mainly to the amortization of intangible assets related to the Cortina Acquisition and to the renovation of our office space in New York City, an increase in moving and storage costs of \$0.4 million related to the renovations of our New York City office space, an increase in travel and entertainment related expense of \$0.4 million and an increase in office expense of \$0.1 million.
-This was partially offset by a decrease in recruiting costs of \$0.4 million, a decrease in in the fair value of earnout payments related to the acquisition of Neosho of \$0.3 million, a decrease in the fair value of earnout payments related to the acquisition of Neosho of \$0.1 million.
+This increase was primarily due to an increase in occupancy and related costs of \$0.7 million mainly due to an increase in rent expense associated with the extension of the lease for our office space in New York, an increase in the fair value of earnout payments related to the acquisition of \$0.2 million, an increase in the fair value of earnout payments related to the acquisition-related legal fees, an increase in portfolio and systems expenses of \$0.5 million due to an increase in accrued soft dollar-related research costs, an increase in depreciation and amortization of \$0.8 million related mainly to the amortization of intangible assets related to the Cortina Acquisition and to the renovation of our office space in New York City, an increase in moving and storage costs of \$0.4 million.
+This was partially offset by a decrease in recruiting costs of \$0.4 million, a decrease in in the fair value of earnout payments related to the acquisition and a decrease in sub-advisory and referral fees of \$0.1 million.
 Information regarding acquisitions can be found in Note 3.
-"Acquisitions" in the "Notes to Consolidated Financial Statements" in "Ltem 8.
+"Acquisitions" in the "Notes to Consolidated Financial Statements" in "- Item 8.
 Financial Statements and Supplementary Data" of this filing.